SainsburyWellcomeCentre/crabs-exploration/bboxes labelling/ManualLabellingSteps.md

      - Adjust their location by clicking and then dragging each box's centre
      - Adjust their size by clicking and then dragging one of their corners
    - You can also copy the bounding boxes to several previous or next frames (click the "Paste-n icon" on the top bar and read the instructions)
+   - Some convenient shortcuts:
+     - Press `b` to toggle the boxes visibility
+     - Press `l` to toggle the visibility of the boxes' IDs

 5. Add a dropdown attribute to all annotations